tuesy/redshift-ruby-tutorial/README.md

 ### Verifying Your Cluster

 Now, let's try connecting to your cluster using [Postico](https://eggerapps.at/postico/).
 You'll need to create a Favorite and fill in the info you used to create the cluster.
+Note that the Endpoint url you got from the Redshift cluster contains both the host and port--you'll need to put them in separate fields.

 ![Screenshot](https://13217-presscdn-0-50-pagely.netdna-ssl.com/code/wp-content/uploads/2015/09/Postico_Favorites.png)